alemesa/mapbox-covid19/TUTORIAL.md

 export default App;
 ```

-- Next, let's add some css to `App.scss`, this will include the css for the tooltip portion of the tutorial
+- Next, let's add some css to `App.scss`, this will include the css for the tooltip portion of the tutorial.

 ```css
 /* This usually goes in the global but let's keep it here